Pylons/pyramid/docs/narr/views.rst

 ``@bfg_view`` Placement
 +++++++++++++++++++++++

-A :class:`repoze.bfg.view.bfg_view` decorator can be placed in various points in your application.
+A :class:`pyramid.view.bfg_view` decorator can be placed in various points in your application.

 If your view callable is a function, it may be used as a function